projectara/greybus-spec/source/special.rst

    If the SVC detects the timer has expired and UNIPRO is UPRO_DOWN, the activation sequence is complete.
 The SVC shall set :ref:`hardware-model-intf-type` to IFT_DUMMY.
-The Interface State is ACTIVATED, as described above.
+The Interface is ACTIVATED, as described above.
 When this occurs, immediately proceed to step 9.